Skip to content

 Objection: E3 admits that the transition from ontology to ethics is not a logical derivation but an “existential decision.”
 This amounts to saying that The Tao of Lucidity’s ethics has no foundation; it rests on an arbitrary choice.

-Response: Every ethical system requires at least one non-derivable normative commitment.
-Kant’s categorical imperative presupposes “act only on universalizable maxims”; this is not derived from pure reason but is a postulate of practical reason.
+Response: As §VI.1 argues, every ethical system requires at least one non-derivable normative commitment.
+The point bears sharpening with examples the objector is likely to respect: Kant’s categorical imperative presupposes “act only on universalizable maxims,” which is itself a postulate of practical reason, not a derivation from it.
 Utilitarianism presupposes “maximize aggregate welfare”: why aggregate rather than the welfare of the worst-off?
 Why welfare rather than virtue?
 These questions have no non-circular answers within utilitarianism.
-What distinguishes The Tao of Lucidity is not that it has such a commitment, but that it explicitly names, marks, and exposes it.
-Most ethical systems hide their non-logical leaps in rhetoric; The Tao of Lucidity places its leap under a spotlight.
-Critics are free to reject E3, the rejection analysis in §VI has already demonstrated what survives and what is lost if they do.
+The Tao of Lucidity’s distinction is not that it lacks such a commitment but that it has already placed the commitment under a spotlight (the Note following E1).
+Critics are free to reject E3; the rejection analysis in §VI has already demonstrated what survives and what is lost if they do.

 Ontological Challenges: Metaphysical Architecture